Interpolating with generalized Assouad dimensions: Abstract

 In this article we establish a number of key properties of the $\phi$-Assouad dimensions which help to clarify their behaviour.
 We prove for any bounded doubling metric space $F$ and $\alpha\in\R$ satisfying $\dimuB F<\alpha\leq\dimA F$ that there is a function $\phi$ so that the $\phi$-Assouad dimension of $F$ is equal to $\alpha$.
 We further show that the ``upper'' variant of the dimension is fully determined by the $\phi$-Assouad dimension, and that homogeneous Moran sets are in a certain sense generic for these dimensions.

 Further, we study explicit examples of sets where the Assouad spectrum does not reach the Assouad dimension.
-We prove a precise formula for the $\phi$-Assouad dimensions for Galton--Watson trees that correspond to a general class of stochastically self-similar sets, including Mandelbrot percolation.
-This result follows from two results which may be of general interest: a sharp large deviations theorem for Galton--Watson processes with bounded offspring distribution, and a Borel--Cantelli-type lemma for infinite structures in random trees.
+We prove a precise formula for the $\phi$-Assouad dimensions for the boundary of Galton--Watson trees that correspond to a general class of stochastically self-similar sets, including Mandelbrot percolation.
+The proof of this result combines a sharp large deviations theorem for Galton--Watson processes with bounded offspring distribution and a general Borel--Cantelli-type lemma for infinite structures in random trees.
 Finally, we obtain results on the $\phi$-Assouad dimensions of overlapping self-similar sets and decreasing sequences with decreasing gaps.